-In 2003, the County established the Pension Advisory Review Committee ("PARC").
-The purpose of PARC is to develop a better institutional understanding of the County's pension plans, currently managed by PERS and to advise the Board of Supervisors on important matters concerning the plans.
-PARC reports annually to the Board of Supervisors on the performance of the plans and evaluates strategies to address appropriate funding of the plans.
+In September 2003, the County established the Pension Advisory Review Committee ("PARC").
+The purpose of PARC is to develop a better institutional understanding of the County's pension plans (the "Plan"), currently managed by PERS and to advise the Board of Supervisors on important matters concerning the Plan.
+PARC reports annually to the Board of Supervisors on the performance of the Plan and evaluates strategies to address appropriate funding of the Plan.

-In April 2011, the Board of Supervisors approved a second tier ("Tier II") level of benefits for new Miscellaneous and Safety employees.
-The County implemented Tier II on August 23, 2012 for employees first employed by the County after that date.
+In April 2011, the Board of Supervisors approved a second tier ("Tier II) level of benefits for new Miscellaneous and Safety employees.
+The County implemented Tier II on August 23, 2012 for employees first employed by the County on or after that date.
 The retirement benefit calculation is based on years of service, age, and the average monthly qualifying wages during the highest three consecutive years of employment.
 The Tier II benefits for Miscellaneous Plan members ranges from 1.092% at age 50 to 2.418% at age 63 and beyond.
 For Safety Plan members, the Tier II benefits range from 2% at age 50 to 2.7% at 55 and beyond.
 The plans also provide for cost-of-living adjustments of up to 2% per year after retirement.

-On September 12, 2012, Governor Brown signed Assembly Bill 340, creating the Public Employees' Pension Reform Act ("PEPRA") and amending certain sections of the County Employees Retirement Act of 1937 (the "1937 Act").
+On September 12, 2012, Governor Brown signed Assembly Law 340, creating the Public Employees' Pension Reform Act ("PEPRA") and amending certain sections of the County Employees Retirement Law of 1937 (the "1937 Act").
+The majority of the PEPRA changes will first impact the rates and benefit provisions on the June 30, 2013 valuation for the Fiscal Year 2015-16 rates.
 Among other things, PEPRA creates a new benefit tier for new employees/members entering public agency employment and public retirement system membership for the first time on or after January 1, 2013.
-The new tier ("Tier III") has a single general member benefit formula and three safety member benefit formulas that must be implemented by all public agency employers unless the formula in existence on December 31, 2012 has both a lower normal cost and lower benefit factor at normal retirement age.
-PEPRA requires that all new employees/members, hired on or after January 1, 2013, pay at least 50% of the normal cost contribution.
-Tier III benefits are set at 2% at 62 for Miscellaneous members and at 2.7% at 57 for Safety members.
+The new tier ("Tier III") for non-safety has a single general member benefit formula, and for safety provides three member benefit formulas that must be implemented by all public agency employers unless the formula in existence on December 31, 2012 has both a lower normal cost and lower benefit factor at normal retirement age.
+PEPRA requires that all new employees hired on or after January 1, 2013, pay at least 50% of the normal cost contribution.
+Tier III benefits are set 2% at 62 for Miscellaneous members and at 2.7% at 57 for Safety members.
+PEPRA mandated all new members be subject to a pensionable compensation cap, which caps the annual salary that can be used to calculate final compensation for all new members at 100% of the social security contribution and benefit base for members that participate in social security, and 120% of the social security contribution and benefit base for members that do not participate in social security.
+Adjustments to the caps are permitted annually based on changes to the Consumer Price Index for All Urban Consumers.
 The normal cost contribution is the contribution set by the retirement system's actuary to cover the cost of current year of service.
 The County believes that the provisions of PEPRA will help to control its pension benefit liabilities in the future.